7 Real-estate Terminologies You Should Be Aware of before hunting for a new home

-It has always been referred a good idea to firstly consult expert or any of the informative articles before hunting for a new house and its several features.
-Because of the dynamic environment and the ever-increasing real-estate prices, it is always advised you to be on the smarter side of the spectrum and be aware of exactly where you money is being invested on.
+It has always been referred a good idea to first consult an expert or any of the informative articles before hunting for a new house and its several features.
+Because of the dynamic environment and the ever-increasing real-estate prices, it is always advised you to be on the smarter side of the spectrum and be aware of exactly where your money is being invested on.

 As the name implies, the carpet area is the area which is covered by the carpet.
-Or you can say it is the area that do excludes the internal as well as external thickness of the walls.
+Or you can say it is the area that does exclude the internal as well as the external thickness of the walls.
 This area excludes the area covered by the stairs, lobby and the play area.

 Super built-up area

 The Super built-up area is a selling point for real estate agents & builders.
-It is basically the added built-up area as well as the common areas like corridor, lobby etc. Some might include the common facilities such as gymnasium, clubhouse and the swimming pool.
-Now since the real estate agents charges you onto the basis of super built-up area, so that’s why it is also known as sale-able area.
+It is basically the added built-up area as well as the common areas like a corridor, lobby etc. Some might include the common facilities such as gymnasium, clubhouse, and the swimming pool.
+Now since the real estate agents charge you onto the basis of super built-up area, so that’s why it is also known as saleable area.